skills/introduction-to-codeql/README.md

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/eecd7776-1dfc-4d40-856b-0a7a1a81f653)

-### :keyboard: Activity 4: Close an Alert
+### :keyboard: Activity 4: Dismiss an Alert
 Now that we're familiar with the alert layout, let's work through the process of closing one!

 1. Inside the same alert you just opened, click the **Dismiss alert** button, then choose any reason for dismissal, and add a short note.
 2. Click **Dismiss alert**
   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/5eb98ae6-2bb2-4ebd-a302-a30cb4e058c8)

-3. At this point, the alert will change state to closed.
+3. At this point, the alert will change state to "Dismissed".
 You also see that the change you made has been added to the audit trail at the bottom of the alert
 4. Navigate back to **Security** > **Code scanning alerts**.
 You'll see that you only have 1 alert listed.
 5. Click **1 Closed**.
 This will bring you to the closed alerts where you can view the alert you just closed
   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/9842b7b7-d6fe-4755-83dc-048425dc55ce)